ffigiel/pgo_crash/README.md

 There is a bug in `gleam_pgo` library.
-If you run `gleam run`, it will fail with the following message.
-You don't need to have a database running to reproduce this error.
+If you run `reproduce.sh`, it will fail with the following message.

 ```
 exception error: no function clause matching